dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

                 "workflowInputs": <pathToInputJSON>
             }

     2. AWS AGC references descriptor files by URLs.
-The Dockstore CLI references the primary descriptor as a GA4GH Tool Registry Service `(TRS) <https://github.com/ga4gh/tool-registry-service-schemas>`_ URL.
+The Dockstore CLI references the primary descriptor in an execution request as a GA4GH Tool Registry Service (`TRS <https://github.com/ga4gh/tool-registry-service-schemas>`_) URL.
-    The AGC infrastructure will only be able to access the file referenced by the TRS URL if the workflow is publicly published on Dokstore.
+    The AGC infrastructure will only be able to access the file referenced by the TRS URL if the workflow is publicly published on Dockstore.

 Configuring AGC and the Dockstore CLI
 ----------------------------------------